Outdoorsman Triathlon Rules

 2. Boaters may use any ABS canoe with an unmodified hull.
 The purpose of this rule is to eliminate unfair boat advantage.
 Canoes should meet the ACA whitewater open canoe 16% specifications. (width of canoe at 4″ water line must be >16% of the canoe length) The Dagger Sojourn DOES NOT meet this requirement.
 Kayaks used in the Collegiate Relay must not exceed 13′ 2″ in overall length and must be constructed of ABS or polyethylene.
 Kayaks constructed from fiberglass, Kevlar, carbon fiber or composites thereof are not allowed.
 Wildwater or wavehopper style kayaks DO NOT meet the boat specification requirements.
 Kayaks can only be used in the College Relay Class.
 Final decision as to race acceptability will be made by the race coordinators.

-3. All competitors are required to wear a Type III life-jacket and kayakers must wear a whitewater helmet during the down river portion of the race.
+3. All competitors are required to wear a Type III life-jacket designed for whitewater paddling and kayakers must wear a whitewater helmet during the downriver portion of the race.

 4. Race numbers must be displayed on the left bow of the boat.